-- C.2.1 The University may temporarily suspend from study a student who is unable to provide one of the following on request: - C.2.1.i Evidence of valid leave to be in UK, including the condition to study. - C.2.1.ii Proof that an in-time visa application to remain has been submitted. - C.2.1.iii An update on the status of any pending visa application. - C.2.1.iv Proof that they have exited the UK. - C.2.2 If a student's immigration leave or their circumstances prevents them from studying, their record will be temporarily suspended to ensure compliance to the conditions that are placed on the type of leave the student is holding. - C.2.3 A student whose study has been temporarily suspended will be allowed 15 working days to provide the evidence requested.
+- C.2.1 The University may temporarily suspend from study a student who is unable to provide one of the following on request: - C.2.1.i Evidence of valid leave to be in UK, including the condition to study. - C.2.1.ii Proof that an in-time visa application to remain has been submitted. - C.2.1.iii An update on the status of any pending visa application. - C.2.1.iv Proof that they have exited the UK. - C.2.1.v To present original copies of immigration documentation in person upon request. - C.2.2 If a student's immigration leave or their circumstances prevents them from studying, their record will be temporarily suspended to ensure compliance to the conditions that are placed on the type of leave the student is holding. - C.2.3 A student whose study has been temporarily suspended will be allowed 15 working days to provide the evidence requested.
 During the period of suspension under section 2 above (and including the 15 working days under section 3) any University work submitted by the student will not be marked nor taken to the Board of Examiners.
 Students will not be eligible to attend assessments or engage with classes.
 If such evidence is not provided, and there is no justification for not providing the evidence, after 15 working days the University will terminate the student's enrolment. - C.2.4 A student whose enrolment has been terminated under the Regulations may appeal in writing to the Student Visa Compliance team within 10 working days of termination of their enrolment.
-Such appeals must be sent to studentvisa@lincoln.ac.uk and supported by appropriate evidence to show why the termination was not justified.
+Such appeals must be sent to the Student Visa Compliance team and supported by appropriate evidence to show why the termination was not justified.
 The Student Visa Compliance team will make the final decision in respect of the student's status and communicate this to the student.